Thoracic vertebrae: Third thoracic vertebra (T3)

-The thoracic spinal nerve 3 (T3) passes out underneath it.
+The thoracic spinal nerve 3 (T3) passes inferior to it.

 Fourth thoracic vertebra (T4)

 The fourth thoracic vertebra, together with the fifth, is at the same level as the sternal angle.

-The thoracic spinal nerve 4 (T4) passes out underneath it.
+The thoracic spinal nerve 4 (T4) passes inferior it.

 Fifth thoracic vertebra (T5)

 The fifth thoracic vertebra, together with the fourth, is at the same level as the sternal angle.
 The human trachea divides into two main bronchi at the level of the 5th thoracic vertebra, but may also end higher or lower, depending on breathing.

-The thoracic spinal nerve 5 (T5) passes out underneath it.
+The thoracic spinal nerve 5 (T5) passes inferior to it.

 Sixth thoracic vertebra (T6)

-The thoracic spinal nerve 6 (T6) passes out underneath it.
+The thoracic spinal nerve 6 (T6) passes inferior to it.

 Seventh thoracic vertebra (T7)

-The thoracic spinal nerve 7 (T7) passes out underneath it.
+The thoracic spinal nerve 7 (T7) passes inferior to it.

 Eighth thoracic vertebra (T8)

 The eighth thoracic vertebra is, together with the ninth thoracic vertebra, at the same level as the xiphisternum.

-The thoracic spinal nerve 8 (T8) passes out underneath it.
+The thoracic spinal nerve 8 (T8) passes inferior to it.

 Ninth thoracic vertebra (T9)

 The ninth thoracic vertebra may have no demi-facets below.
 In some subjects however, it has two demi-facets on either side; when this occurs the tenth doesn't have facets but demi-facets at the upper part.

-The thoracic spinal nerve 9 (T9) passes out underneath it.
+The thoracic spinal nerve 9 (T9) passes inferior to it.

 The xiphisternum (or xiphoid process of the sternum) is at the same level in the axial plane.

 Tenth thoracic vertebra (T10)

 The tenth thoracic vertebra has an entire articular facet (not demi-facet) on either side, which is placed partly on the lateral surface of the pedicle.
 It doesn't have any kind of facet below, because the following ribs only have one facet on their heads.

-The thoracic spinal nerve 10 (T10) passes out underneath it.
+The thoracic spinal nerve 10 (T10) passes inferior to it.

 Eleventh thoracic vertebra (T11)

 In the eleventh thoracic vertebra the body approaches in its form and size to that of the lumbar vertebrae.

 The articular facets for the heads of the ribs are of medium size, and placed chiefly on the pedicles, which are thicker and stronger in this and the next vertebra than in any other part of the thoracic region.

 The spinous process is short, and nearly horizontal in direction.

 The transverse processes are very short, tuberculated at their extremities, and do not have articular facets.

-The thoracic spinal nerve 11 (T11) passes out underneath it.
+The thoracic spinal nerve 11 (T11) passes inferior to it.